A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: Abstract

 \section{Abstract}

-Multiple mobile manipulators show superiority in the tasks requiring mobility and dexterity compared with a single robot, especially when manipulating/transporting bulky objects.
-When the object and the manipulators are rigidly connected, closed-chain will form and the motion of the whole system will be restricted onto a lower-dimensional manifold.
-However, current research on multi-robot motion planning did not fully consider the formation of the whole system, the redundancy of the mobile manipulator and obstacles in the environment, which make the tasks challenging.
-Therefore, this paper proposes a hierarchical framework to efficiently solve the above challenges, where the centralized layer plans the object’s motion offline and the decentralized layer independently explores the redundancy of each robot in real-time.
-In addition, closed-chain, obstacle-avoidance and the lower bound of the formation constraints are guaranteed in the centralized layer, which cannot be achieved simultaneously by other planners.
-Moreover, capability map, which represents the distribution of the formation constraint, is applied to speed up the two layers.
-Both simulation and experimental results show that the proposed framework outperforms the benchmark planners significantly.
-The system could bypass or cross obstacles in cluttered environments, and the framework can be applied to different numbers of heterogeneous mobile manipulators.
+{Multiple mobile manipulators show superiority in the tasks requiring mobility and dexterity compared with a single robot, especially when manipulating/transporting bulky objects.
+However, closed-chain of the system, redundancy of each mobile manipulator and obstacles in the environment bring challenges to the motion planning problem.
+In this paper, we propose a novel semi-coupled hierarchical framework (\emph{SCHF}), which decomposes the problem into two semi-coupled sub-problems.
+To be specific, the centralized layer plans the object’s motion first and then the decentralized layer independently explores the redundancy of each robot in real-time.
+A notable feature is that the lower bound of the redundancy constraint metric is ensured besides the closed-chain and obstacle-avoidance constraints in the centralized layer, which ensures the object's motion can be executed by each robot in the decentralized layer.
+Simulated results show that the success rate and time cost of \emph{SCHF} outperforms the fully centralized planner and fully decoupled hierarchical planner significantly.
+In addition, cluttered real-world experiments also show the feasibility of the \emph{SCHF} in the transportation tasks.
+A video clip in various scenarios can be found at \url{https://youtu.be/Y8ZrnspIuBg}.}

-\section{INTRODUCTION}
+\section{Introduction}

-\IEEEPARstart{M}{ultiple} robots system (\emph{ MRS}) allows simpler, cheaper, modular robotic units to be reorganized into a group based on the task at hand.
-It can be as effective as a task-specific, larger, monolithic robot, which may be more expensive and has to be rebuilt according to the task \cite{yang2018grand}.
-Inspired by nature \cite{parrish1999complexity}, \emph{MRS} has evolved into a variety of forms, such as multiple mobile robots \cite{parker2016multiple}, multiple manipulators \cite{suarez2018can}, multiple drones \cite{chung2018survey} and multiple underwater robots \cite{branch2019front}, and has been applied in various scenarios like construction \cite{petersen2019review}, transportation \cite{koung2021cooperative} and rescue \cite{tian2020search}.
+Multi-robot systems (\emph{MRS}) allows simpler, cheaper, modular robotic units to be reorganized into a group based on the task at hand.
+It can be as effective as a task-specific, larger, monolithic robot, which may be more expensive and has to be rebuilt according to the task.
+Inspired by nature, \emph{MRS} has evolved into a variety of forms, such as multiple mobile robots \cite{liu2023novel}, multiple manipulators \cite{suarez2018can}, and multiple drones \cite{chung2018survey}, and has been applied in various scenarios like construction \cite{petersen2019review} and transportation \cite{koung2021cooperative}.